sammancoaching/website/workshops/approvals/part1.md

 ### Conclusions: walkabout posters & code review

 Get people to look through everything we've done today and discuss with someone what they've learnt.
+Write answers on the mind-map as sub-nodes.

 ### Retrospective: gather observations